Skip to main content

 The QueueNavigator filter tabs are all | now | queued | scheduled and only these four.
 Blocked is not a filter tab; it is a row decoration chip applied to a Queued or Running row when a blocker is known.
 Suggested is not a filter tab; it is a footer section underneath the filtered queue rows.

-Today the Suggested footer is populated from "first five activities currently available at the player's location" client-side.
+Today the Suggested footer is populated from "first five activities currently available at the player's territory" client-side.
 Server-pushed Suggested activities are a planned extension, not yet implemented; until that ships, the Suggested footer is best-effort client derivation.

 blockedReason on a queue row is client-only today.
 The server snapshot does not yet carry a blockedReason field; populating it from the server is planned but deferred.